 On July 18, 2017, Avalon announced the results of its Spring 2017 5-hole drill program to investigate lepidolite, which included two holes located between the eastern side of existing deposit and the claim border with Gossan's ground, a distance of about 1000 metres.
 Both holes intersected pegmatite mineralization with visible petalite and/or lepidolite content.
+In 2018, two additional holes were drilled on the eastern side of the deposit, one of which encountered an approximate true width of 20 metres of mainly lepidolite-petalite mineralization.
 Gossan has 3 showings of lepidolite in outcrop along strike.